-Those revenues susceptible to accrual are property taxes and charges for services.
+Those revenues susceptible to accrual are property taxes, franchise taxes, and charges for services.
+Fines and permit and license revenues are not susceptible to accrual because generally they are not measurable until received in cash.

-Notes to the Financial Statements As of and for the year ended December 31, 2018
+Notes to the Financial Statements As of and for the year ended December 31, 2019